DataDog/hiring-engineers/answers.md

 traced_app = TraceMiddleware(app, tracer, service="my-flask-app", distributed_tracing=False)
 ```

-And that's it to get the most basic information about our dummy flask application!
+And that's it to get the most basic information about our dummy flask application sending to our datadog agent!
 We can collect more in-depth data by utilizing more functions available to us with the datadog libary.
 To go more in depth on this, checkout the info and links provided in the datdog docs [here](https://docs.datadoghq.com/tracing/setup/python/).

 Screenshot of dashboard with flask tracing:
 ![alt text](./screenshots/apm_dashboard.png)